DefGuard/docs/admin-and-features/wireguard/create-your-vpn-network.md

 Each connection in the client:

 1. Will require the user to provide either TOTP token or Email code.
-2. After authorizing defguard will do a key exchange and setup a pre-shared session key unique for this connection.
+2. After authorizing Defguardwill do a key exchange and setup a pre-shared session key unique for this connection.

 {% hint style="warning" %}
 For this feature to work, the user must: